zeropingheroes/lanager/README.md

 ## Troubleshooting

-- Run `docker-compose down --rmi local --volumes` to delete the database data and LANager container image, and then retry the setup steps above
+- Run `docker-compose down --rmi local --volumes` to delete all LANager data and the Docker image, and then retry the setup steps above
 - Edit your `.env` file and enable debugging:
     ```bash